 They were often players who had appeared as professionals in English County cricket, but whose selection had been limited, or those who found they could earn more by becoming a club professional.
 On scorecards they were recorded purely by their surname, as was the practice until 1961, when the distinction between amateur and professional cricketers was removed.
 The terms agreed with the professionals stated a weekly rate plus a guaranteed amount from a benefit game.
 Typical of these was the £4 10/- per week and £20 benefit agreed with Keene for 1907.
 In addition, the Committee would often award an additional discretionary amount as talent money if a professional took five wickets in an innings or for some other exceptional performance.

-After 1915, the number of club professionals was reduced to one, and for a lengthy period after the Second World War Grange played with no professional assistance at all.
+After 1915, the number of club professionals was reduced to one.
+After the Second World War, Grange played with no professional assistance, apart from the one season appointment of LV Noake in 1948.
 In 1983 hired help was resumed when Grange secured the services of Wayne Heathcote from Sydney, who took 66 wickets in the season, the highest total by a bowler for 11 years.
 A further attempt at professional help occurred in 1985 with Grant Paterson, a Zimbabwean who played in both the 1983 & 1987 World Cups for his country.
 It was a very short-term relationship.
 Paterson only played one match for Grange, at a misty Inverleith against Stewart’s Melville FP on 11th May 1885.
 He scored 120*, but did not wish to continue playing for Grange, so packed his bags and left Edinburgh.

 A better, and far more long-term relationship was started in 1986, when Tasmanian Ian Beven was engaged, with an initial objective of helping the club gain promotion from the East of Scotland League Division Two.
 Beven was destined to be involved with the club for over 35 years.
 Since then, club professionals, many high profile, and overseas amateurs, have been hired, from a variety of countries.
 The role has now been changed to that of Director of Cricket, with duties centred on active coaching and organisation of same.
 This role is currently held by Scottish Cricket Hall of Fame member John Blain.